 With the commute time lower than the national average, lower cost of living, and a crime rate that declined by 40% year-over-year, Stafford is a good pick for anyone who wants to reside near, but not exactly in H-Town.

 House value is 11% lower than the US average, and the schooling system has recorded great results – test scores are 50% better than the average.
-Median household income is $60,500, and it offers many employment opportunities due to a robust commercial activity going on.
+The median household income is $60,500, and it offers many employment opportunities due to a robust commercial activity going on.

 Other than that, there are many events to go to, so your social life will not suffer.
-Stafford has many restaurants and active area parks.
+Stafford has many restaurants and active area parks ideal for those moving with dogs.
 It’s a healthy place – as the stats show, there are 88% of non-smokers and 79% of people who have an active lifestyle.